 Most of what I do in my office is teach.
 I spend much time with a client explaining three very important aspects of their health:

 - How they built their current health state.

 - What health actually is, and where they stand on the health continuum.

 - How they will return to health.

-I remember a particular client who had been diagnosed with celiac and had seen fourteen doctors over about ten years.
+I remember a particular client who had been diagnosed with celiac disease and had seen fourteen doctors over about ten years.
 No one had ever explained to her exactly what celiac was.
-When I had finished presenting her program to her, she seemed elated from learning the new information.
+When I had finished presenting her program to her, she was elated because she now understood her condition.

 6. Prevention is the Best Cure